grpc-ecosystem/go-grpc-middleware/recovery/DOC.md

 * [Examples](#pkg-examples)

 ## <a name="pkg-overview">Overview</a>
-`grpc_recovery` conversion of panics into gRPC errors
+`grpc_recovery` are intereceptors that recover from gRPC handler panics.

 ### Server Side Recovery Middleware
 By default a panic will be converted into a gRPC error with `code.Internal`.